Lost and Found in Sicily.

-The next morning, I visited, the biodynamic winery co-owned by Bruno’s brother Giusto, who showed me around and explained biodynamic winemaking.
+The next morning, I visited COS, the biodynamic winery co-owned by Bruno’s brother Giusto, who showed me around and explained biodynamic winemaking.
 They eschew chemical fertilizers, irrigate only with rain, grow fertilizing plants between the vines, and harvest in accordance with moon phases.
 Some of their wines even ferment and age in underground terracotta amphorae.

 After I had tasted their earthy wines, Giusto invited me to join him for lunch.
 As we ate, I confided that Sicily scared me.